 On June 13, 1994, Nicole Brown, Simpson’s ex-wife, and her friend Ronald Goldman were found dead outside of her Los Angeles home.
 Detectives broke the news to Simpson at his house and found blood on his white Bronco.
 Just four days later he was ordered to turn himself in, and he was to be charged with first-degree murder.

-After a long police chase, he was eventually arrested and brought into trial.
+After a long police chase, he was eventually arrested and brought to trial.
 The trial lasted until October 3, 1995, when he was found not guilty of murdering Brown and Goldman.

 2) Watergate Scandal